exercism/elm/exercises/practice/allergies/.approaches/bitwise-and-dict/content.md

 This code is idiomatic in Elm and makes the domain concept of using bit positions in an `Int` to represent a list of `Allergy` a little more explicit.

-`isAllergicTo` is a slightly expensive operation, iterating the `allergies` list two times or O(2n).
+`isAllergicTo` is a slightly expensive operation, iterating the `allergies` dict once to make a list, and that list is iterated to match the allergy.
-However this list is a known and very small length, so for this exercise we should not try to prematurely optimise.
 It is faster than the [Bitwise and List approach ][bitwise-and-list].
+However `allergies` is known and of very small size, so for this exercise we should not try to prematurely optimise.

 The compiler does not guarantee that the `allergies` dict contains all the `Allergy` types.
 You can use the [type iterator pattern][type-iterator-pattern] to fix this.